 Inventory, ea : 0

-Brussels sprouts leaves are the uppermost foliage that the stalk produces, differentiating themselves from the rest of the plant particularly through shape, texture and flavor.
-They have an appearance more similar to loose heading cabbage with broad succulent leaves that have variations of cool green colorings and a thin creamy white veined texture throughout each leaf's surface.
-The flavor of the leaves is mild, similar to kale and if harvested young, remarkably sweet, void of the more bitter cruciferous flavor that is apparent in the plant's sprouts.
+Brussels sprouts leaves are large, flat, and wide with an appearance similar to loose heading cabbage.
+The broad alternating leaves are deep green, crinkled, and have wavy edges, and there is a central, thin, white-green vein spreading throughout the leaf's surface.
+Brussels sprouts leaves are mild, similar to kale if harvested young, and are tender and sweet, void of the bitter cruciferous flavor that is found in the plant's sprouts.

 Brussels sprouts leaves are available late summer to fall.

 Brussels sprouts leaves can be used raw and in cooked applications such as stuffing, steaming, roasting, and sautéing.
 When raw, they can be sliced or chopped and added to salads and smoothies.
-Brussels sprouts leaves can be used to make coleslaw, kimchi, added to fish tacos, roasted to make crispy chips, or steamed, stuffed, and rolled into a wrap.
-Brussels sprouts leaves pair well with bright citrus flavors, vinegars and vinaigrettes, sausages, bacon, pork belly and shoulder, grilled, smoked and fried white fish, apples, pears, cream, melting cheeses, pistachios, pine nuts, walnuts, almonds, peppers, and chiles.
+Brussels sprouts leaves can also be used to make coleslaw, kimchi, added to fish tacos, roasted to make crispy chips, or steamed, stuffed, and rolled into a wrap.
+Brussels sprouts leaves pair well with bright citrus flavors, vinegar and vinaigrettes, sausages, bacon, pork belly and pork shoulder, grilled, smoked and fried white fish, apples, pears, cream, melting cheeses, pistachios, pine nuts, walnuts, almonds, peppers, and chiles.
 Brussels sprouts leaves will keep up to four days when stored unwashed, in a plastic bag, and in the crisper drawer of the refrigerator.

 Recipes that include Brussels Sprouts Leaves.
 One is easiest, three is harder.